How Long Does Marijuana Withdrawal Last? ( & Timeline)

 Marijuana Addiction Treatment

-For individuals who experience anxiety or panic as a result of coming off the THC in marijuana, prescription anti-anxiety medications can be given in a controlled treatment setting to ease discomfort during the withdrawal process.
+For individuals who experience anxiety or panic as a result of coming off the THC in marijuana, prescription anti-anxiety medications can be given in a controlled treatment setting to ease discomfort during the marijuana withdrawal process.
 Since the entire withdrawal process can take a month or longer, therapy generally begins during detox.

 Some people question whether medical detox is really necessary when it comes to marijuana.
 This again goes back to the widespread but incorrect belief that marijuana is not addictive.
 A person should have medical oversight during the withdrawal process, to ensure complications are addressed and any co-occurring issues are also treated.
-While some people undergo marijuana withdrawal on an outpatient basis, better success rates are seen when individuals have continual supervision during withdrawal.
+While some people undergo marijuana withdrawal symptoms on an outpatient basis, better success rates are seen when individuals have continual supervision during withdrawal.
 This significantly reduces the likelihood of relapse.

 If you use marijuana and would like to stop, you can seek professional help at .
 Our compassionate Admission Navigators are committed to your recovery, and will provide information about detox and addiction treatment.